awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/_index.md

 ### About Spot Instances in Containerized workloads

 Many containerized workloads are usually stateless and fault tolerant and are great fit for running on EC2 Spot Instances.
-In this workshop we will explore how to run containers on interruptable EC2 Spot Instances and achieve significant cost savings.
+In this workshop we will explore how to run containers on interruptible EC2 Spot Instances and achieve significant cost savings.